Liliyana Natsir: 2007: Second World Championships title

 Natsir and Widianto partnership started half of the 2007 season without holding any titles.
-They had reached the final round in the Indonesia Open, but their way to win the title was dashed by Zheng Bo and Gao Ling.
+They had reached the final round in the Indonesia Open, but were defeated by Zheng Bo and Gao Ling.
 She then made her third appearance at the Sudirman Cup, but Indonesia team still unable to lifted the trophy from the defending champion China.
-While Natsir has been focused on mixed doubles with partner Nova Widianto, she returned to the women's doubles competitive stage with Vita Marissa.
-Natsir and Marissa debut yielded sweet results, as they won the China Masters.
+While Natsir has been focused on mixed doubles with partner Nova Widianto, she returned to the women's doubles competitive stage with Vita Marissa and together they won the China Masters.
 In July, Natsir and Widianto captured their first title of the year in the Philippines Open.
 They then clinched their second World Championships title beating top seed Zheng Bo and Gao Ling in the final.
 In September Japan Open, Natsir and her partner were defeated in the second round in the women's doubles and in the final in the mixed doubles both by Gao Ling and her partner.
 The defeat suffered by Natsir–Widianto at the final of the Japan Open made their head to head record against Gao–Zheng deficit to 2–3.
-They then managed to win two tournaments in a row, in the China and Hong Kong Opens, where also in Hong Kong, they managed to avenge the defeat to Zheng Bo and Gao Ling.
-In the Southeast Asian Games in Thailand, Natsir and Marissa won the gold medal in the women's doubles, defeating their Indonesian teammates Jo Novita and Greysia Polii in straight game.
+They then won two tournaments in a row, in the China and Hong Kong Open.
+In the SEA Games in Thailand, Natsir and Marissa won the gold medal in the women's doubles, defeating their Indonesian teammates Jo Novita and Greysia Polii in straight game.
 They also helped the Indonesian women's team win the team gold medal at the games.